BrianHenryIE/bh-php-monero-explorer/README.md

 # Monero Explorer PHP Client

-> ⚠️ **Incomplete / Work in progress**: This is not yet ready for use in production.
-Watch the repo for updates.
-Star the repo for encouragement.

 A thin, strongly typed PHP SDK for [Onion Monero Blockchain Explorer](https://github.com/moneroexamples/onion-monero-blockchain-explorer/) instances' HTTP API, e.g. [xmrchain.net](https://xmrchain.net/).